wide-view-corp/resume-matcher/README.md

 # resume-matcher
-project idea for a resume matching system using natural language processing and vector databases.
-I'll outline a high-level architecture and implementation plan for this full-stack application, keeping in mind the requirements for modularity, OpenAPI standards, and a user-friendly UI.

-Architecture Overview:
-The image shows a high-level architecture split into Frontend and Backend components.
-I'll expand on this and provide more details for implementation.
+This project is a resume matching system using natural language processing.
+It is based on the RAG technique and FAISS similarity search.
+For a given query (such as a job description), the solution functions as a chatbot connected to a dataset manager.
+When resumes are uploaded, they are first converted to text, chunked, embedded, and stored in a FAISS index.
+When a prompt is submitted, the resumes are selected through the FAISS index based on the embedded prompt and then fed as context to the model using the RAG technique.
+You can change the model as desired by modifying the `.env` file.
+The library used is Transformers from Hugging Face.